Acacia pubicosta

-Acacia pubicosta is a tree or shrub belonging to the genus Acacia and the subgenus Phyllodineae native to north eastern Australia.
+Acacia pubicosta is a species of plant in the family Fabaceae.
+It grows as a tree or shrub and is native to north-eastern Australia.

 Description

 The tree or shrub typically grows to a height of up to 5 m.
 It has branchlets that are densely covered in soft, fine, silvery white and straight hairs set close against the surface and glabrous towards the extremities.
 Like many species of Acacia it has phyllodes rather than true leaves.
 The thin, glabrous, evergreen phyllodes have a linear shape with a length of 5 to 8.5 cm and a width of 2 to 3 mm.
 The midrib is not prominent and the lateral nerves are inconspicuous.
 When it blooms from February to March and May to August it produces racemose inflorescences along a raceme axis of about 4 cm with spherical flower-heads containing 15 to 20 white or cream coloured flowers.
 The thinly coriaceous, blackish and glabrous seed pods that form after flowering to a length of around 10 cm and a width of 1 cm containing longitudinally arranged seeds.